You are here

 Award areas: Mathematics, natural sciences and engineering.
 Up to $15,000 to cover tuition, fees, books, room and board.

-Application: online at www.act.org/goldwater
+Application: Online at http://www.act.org/goldwater

 Purpose: The Morris K. Udall Foundation is dedicated to educating a new generation of Americans to preserve and protect their national heritage through studies in the environment and Native American health and tribal public policy.
 The Udall Foundation is also committed to promoting the principles and practices of environmental conflict resolution.